Israeli military targets Yemen’s Sanaa after Houthi attacks

 “The issue is settled for us: either eternity in heaven or eternity in hell.”

-Abed al-Thawr, an official at the Houthi Defence Ministry, said Israel’s claims that it attacked military targets on Sunday are “lies”.
+Abed al-Thawr, an official in the Houthi Defence Ministry, said Israel’s claims that it attacked military targets on Sunday are “lies”.
 He said Israel bombed civilian infrastructure to make Yemenis suffer.

-Al-Thawr told Al Jazeera that the presidential palace that was hit on Sunday has long been deserted.
+Al-Thawr told Al Jazeera that the presidential palace hit on Sunday has long been deserted.
 “So, what Israel is doing is barbarism,” he said.

+The Houthi-dominated Government of Change and Reconstruction in Sanaa also called the Israeli attack a “war crime” that aims to hurt Yemenis and create a “fake victory” by showing columns of smoke above Sanaa.

+“The aggression proves that the Israeli enemy, with American support, is waging an open war against the Arab and Muslim nation,” it said in a statement.